The Brazilian design studio applied a characteristically elegant approach to its new workspace

 On the upper half of the wall in the main double-height space, a white vinyl decorated with a faint grid pattern has been used, apparently alluding to the pages of the Moleskine books architects so love to use.

-All photographs by Denilson Machado @ MCA Estúdio
+Images by Denilson Machado @ MCA Estúdio